mobilabsolutions/stash-sdk-wiki/adyen_integration.md

 ## Payment Method Registration

 - With Adyen it is possible to [create token](https://docs.adyen.com/developers/features/tokenization/creating-tokens) - save the payment method.
 Payment request should be sent to Adyen, but with an amount of 0, which means that the card information will only be validated, without a charge.
-- We need to send shopperReference (customerId in our case), and paymentMethod.storeDetails to be true
+- We need to send shopperReference (customerId in our case), and paymentMethod.storeDetails set to true to Adyen.

 ## Making Transactions